Ryan McCartan: Career

 He joined the cast of Frozen on Broadway as Hans in February 2020 opposite McKenzie Kurtz as Anna and Ciara Renée as Elsa.
-However, due to the ongoing COVID-19 pandemic, all Broadway theatres were closed.
+However, due to the ongoing COVID-19 pandemic, all Broadway theatres were closed in March.
 Disney later announced, on May 14, 2020, that Frozen would not reopen after the lifting of the lockdown.
 During 2022, he played Hans in the Broadway National tour of Frozen for two runs, with his final performance being September 4, 2022.
 His first run would reunite him with Kurtz, his Broadway Anna.

+In October 2022, McCartan was cast as Kyle Reed in the spin-off of Supernatural, The Winchesters.

+In June 2023, McCartan starred as Tony in a production of West Side Story at the Lyric Opera of Chicago.

+In November 2023, McCartan starred as Cletis in the Off-Broadway production of Lone Star.
+In September 2024, he took on the titular role in Randy Newman's Faust at The Soraya in Los Angeles, California.
+He starred opposite Reeve Carney, Javier Munoz and Veronica Swift.

+In 2024, McCartan was announced to star in the Ahmanson Theatre and Broadway productions of Stephen Sondheim's Old Friends from February to June 2025.
+However, it was later announced McCartan would be replaced by Kyle Selig, and instead join the cast of The Great Gatsby on Broadway beginning in January 2025 replacing Jeremy Jordan in the title role.
+He's performed opposite Eva Noblezada, Sarah Hyland, and Aisha Jackson as Daisy.

 Personal life

 McCartan began dating actress and singer Dove Cameron who was his Liv & Maddie co-star in August 2013.
-McCartan was 20 years at that time and Dove Cameron was 17 years old.
 He officially announced that Cameron was his fiancée on April 14, 2016, but the relationship ended in October 2016.

-Since October 2017, he has been dating Samantha Fekete with whom he runs a YouTube channel called Sam & Ryan.
+In October 2017, McCartan began dating Samantha Fekete, with whom he ran a YouTube channel called The Stage Door, previously known as Sam & Ryan.
+In September 2023, McCartan and Fekete revealed that they had amicably ended their romantic relationship, but planned to continue running The Stage Door together and remain friends.
+Later, however, the duo announced the discontinuation of the channel on a YouTube community post.

-On July 29, 2014, McCartan revealed in a tweet that he has had diabetes since age six.
+On July 29, 2014, McCartan revealed in a tweet that he has had Type-1 diabetes since age six.
 In 2019, McCartan stated in an interview that he had been sexually abused by a theatre mentor when he was 12.

-When asked by a fan on an Instagram live if he would ever have a relationship with a man, McCartan responded, "Fuck yeah I would. ...
-Love is love.
-Period.
-I've been with men."
+In multiple Sam & Ryan videos and other Internet media, McCartan has self-identified as either queer or bisexual.